 Cameras are where the advancements are truly taking place.
 Just about every flagship has a top of the line camera.
-We’re not quite at the place where phones can replace full on DSLR cameras, but the question is being asked which means we are closer than ever to having a true all in one device.
+We’re not quite at the place where phones can replace full-on DSLR cameras, but the question is being asked which means we are closer than ever to have a true all in one device.

 In this Battle of the Titans post, we’re going to compare the best from Samsung versus the best from Google: The Pixel 2 XL versus the Galaxy Note 8.
 Which one should you get?
 Read through the post and decide for yourself.